mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Friendly minions nearby your General have **Forcefield.**

 name:     Holy Immolation
-text:     Restore 4 Health to a friendly minion.
+text:     Restore 4❤️ to a friendly minion.
 Deal 4 damage to enemies around it.

 name:     Ironcliffe Guardian
 text:     **Airdrop**